ARIN UPADHYAY

 The C programming language is a perfect example.

-The ISO C standard is a formal document that defines the grammar, the keywords, and the behavior of the language.
+The ISO C standard defines the grammar, the keywords and the behavior of the language.

-But how you implement it is where innovation thrives.
+But how you implement it is up to you.

-We have GCC and Clang, which are compliant C compilers but are wildly different and innovative pieces of engineering.
+We have GCC and Clang both of which are innovative and compliant C compilers but are wildly different internally.

 "But ..."

-"But what if my idea is so new, so revolutionary, that the existing standard can't accommodate it"?
+"But what if my idea is so new that the existing standard can't accommodate it"?

-This is a valid question for which we have a clear answer.
+This is a valid question for which there is a clear answer.
 You can:

 - Evolve the Standard: Standards are not meant to be static forever.
 You can write proposals to the publishing body and help create the next version.
 This is how we got C23 from C89, or Vulkan from OpenGL.

-- Publish a New Standard: If your idea is a true paradigm shift, then do the hard work of formalizing it.
-Write a specification.
-Create a reference implementation.
-This is how Wayland came to challenge X11.
-This is how new technologies earn their place.
+- Publish a New Standard: If your idea is a true paradigm shift, then you have to do the hard work of formalizing it.
+Write a specification and create a reference implementation.
+This is how we got Wayland to challenge X11.

 What you don't do is break the existing standard and call it "innovation".